gcobb321/icloud3_v3_docs/docs/chapters/3_apple-acct.md

 - Enable Location Sharing

-- Internet Connection Errors
+- Authenticating the Other Apple Accounts

 - Family Sharing vs Owner's Devices when using several Apple Accounts

-- Upgrading to a new Device
+- Tips when you get a new device

-- Event Log Startup Stage 4 - Apple Account Information
+- Internet Connection Errors

--  Apple Account Cookie and Session Files
+- Trust Tokens and Cookie Files